valeryan/vscode-phpsab/README.md

 This linter plugin for [Visual Studio Code](https://code.visualstudio.com/) provides an interface to [phpcs & phpcbf](http://pear.php.net/package/PHP_CodeSniffer/).
 It will be used with files that have the “PHP” language mode.
 This extension is designed to use auto configuration search mechanism to apply rulesets to files within a workspace.
 This is useful for developers who work with many different projects that have different coding standards.

 ## Maintenance Status

-A while ago I moved on from PHP and now work in DotNet.
-I don't currently have the bandwidth to work on this project.
-As far as I can tell this project is still fully functional in its current state.
-If you want to take over this project or just be an additionly maintainer and help solve any of the issues that are present, please contact me.
+My focus has shifted away from PHP to .NET development, I'm currently unable to dedicate much time to maintaining this project.
+However, the extension is fully operational in its current state.
+If you're interested in contributing as a co-maintainer to address any outstanding issues, please feel free to get in touch with me.

+### Active Maintainers

+In June 2023 [jonathanbossenger](https://github.com/jonathanbossenger) reached out to me and offered to help with maintaining the extension.
+I have added him as a contributor and he will be monitoring new issues and helping me review PRs.
+I will still be around to help out if needed.

+In January 2024 [seebeen](https://github.com/seebeen) signed on to be a maintainer for this project and has been granted contributor status.

 ## Installation